 O. Reg.
 82/98 requires that when defining and determining historical service levels, both the quantity and quality of service be taken into consideration.
 In most cases, the service levels are initially established in quantitative terms.
 For example, service levels for buildings are presented in terms of square feet.
 The qualitative aspect is introduced by considering the monetary value of the facility or service.
 In the case of buildings, for example, the cost would be shown in terms of cost per square foot to replace or construct a facility of the same quality.
-This approach helps to ensure that the development-related capital facilities that are to be funded by new growth reflect not only the quantity (number and size) but also the quality (replacement value or cost) of service levels used in the current analysis are based on information provided by municipal staff.
+This approach helps to ensure that the development-related capital facilities that are to be funded by new growth reflect not only the quantity (number and size) but also the quality (replacement value or cost) of service provided by the City in the past.
+Both the quantitative and qualitative aspects of service levels used in the current analysis are based on information provided by municipal staff.
 This information is generally based on historical records and experience with costs to acquire or construct similar facilities, equipment and infrastructure.

-Table 1 also shows the calculation of the "maximum allowable" funding envelope, net of uncommitted excess capacity and the legislated 10 per cent reduction (for all applicable services).
-The maximum allowable funding envelope is defined as the 10year historical service level (expressed as either \$/capita or \$/population and employment) multiplied by the forecast increase in population or population and employment growth over the planning period.
+Table 1 also shows the calculation of the "maximum allowable funding envelope", net of uncommitted excess capacity and the legislated 10 per cent reduction (for all applicable services).
+The maximum allowable funding envelope is defined as the 10year historical service level (expressed as either \$/capita or \$/capita and employment) multiplied by the forecast increase in population or population and employment growth over the planning period.
 The resulting figure is the value of capital infrastructure that must be constructed for that particular service so that the 10-year historical service level is maintained.